THINKLab2020/carekit-hyperprotect-lab/README.md

    <img src="./docs/ca-file.png" width="700">
  </p>

 This needs to be placed in the `ansible_setup` folder from Step 2.
+In the rare occasion you get a `Permission Denied` error, run `chmod 644 cert.pem` to set right permissions.

 ### Bootstrapping Hyper Protect Virtual Server